Who we are

 Darren Dave had the system to turn visitors into leads, and leads into sales.
 Now he needed the ability to reliably attract visitors in the first place, and analyze the data gathered from their actions.

 During his tenure as a sales director, he had met with many marketing agencies who were quick to tell him how awesome they were, but could seldom deliver anything meaningful (aka phone calls that had consistent, qualified leads on the other end).
 But he had met one guy who was different.
 His name was Darren Whittaker.

 Darren was completely obsessed with online marketing channels and how to use them—and boy, did he know how to use them.
 Generating traffic and analyzing its behavior was his gift.
 Yet unlike most traffic experts, who get tunnel vision, he also understood the big picture of marketing.
 He appreciated the holistic approach that businesses actually need—and was proactive about marrying up his skills with the broader strategy.

 That made him doubly unusual…and a perfect fit for our nascent anti-agency, since our success would always rely on being able to seamlessly put our very different skillsets together into a single, cohesive strategy.

-Long story short, we asked if he’d like to join us, and he said yes.
-Our core team was complete.
+Long story short, Dave asked if he’d like to join Superhuman Sales, and he said yes.

 Michał We were fortunate to quickly secure a few serious tech companies as clients.
 But we were also acutely aware that none of us had strong operational skills—nor financial ones.
 If we were going to scale Superhuman Sales—and, more importantly, deliver on our promise to our new-found customers—we’d need someone with the know-how and expertise to structure and manage us like a real business.